EDBT 2025 Summer School

 Visa Information

-For the latest information, visit the Ministry of Foreign Affairs website.
-Details on the Schengen Area can be found on the European Council website.
+For the latest information please visit the Ministry of Foreign Affairs website.

 General Information